marcoverpas/Six_lectures_on_sfc_models/README.md

 The main code for reproducing the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model.R).
 A version in which the economy is started from scratch is available too ([here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model_from_scratch.R)).
 The expectation-augmented version, named PCEX1, is available ([here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PCEX1_model.R)).

 Crucial identities of the model are derived using the balance-sheet matrix and the transaction-flow matrix.
 These tables are also useful to double-check model consistency in each period.
-A few additional lines of code are enough to generate these tables automatically:
+A few [additional lines]([here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model_tables.R)) of code are enough to generate these tables automatically.
+Tables are displayed in the Console (bootm-left quadrant in `RStudio`):

 ```R
 |             |      H|P  |CB     |G      | Tot|